spread-ai/docs-comments/docs/module-4/understanding-graphql-mutations.md

 Published changes can be fetched with queries to the dataset, but unpublished changes need a query that reads changesets to fetch.
 In a more advanced course, we will cover the difference - but in this course we will only apply changes to changesets.

-For example, a GraphQL mutation for creating a software module with the name `LIDAR` looks like the following:
+For example, a GraphQL mutation for creating a feature variant with the name `LIDAR` looks like the following:

 <div class='grid' markdown>

 !!! example "GraphQL mutation structure"

-     This muatation uses `$datasetID` as the `$datasetID` and and data of the feature variant to create is provided by `$data` variable.
+     This muatation uses data of the feature variant to create is provided by `$data` variable.
      ---

      ```json
-     mutation CreateSoftwareModule($name: String, $desc: String) {
+     mutation CreateFeature($name: String!, $desc: String!, $componentIds: [ID]) {
-          createSoftwareModule(datasetId: "EsfDatasets/de892a79-efab-4176-a282-e2c117cd1e23", data: {
+          createFeatureVariant(datasetId: "EsfDatasets/de892a79-efab-4176-a282-e2c117cd1e23", data: {
                name: {
                     en: $name
                }
                description: {
                     en: $desc
                }
+               realizedInComponentVariantIds: $componentIds
           }) {
                id
           }